socomsystems/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 Executable
-  The Executable option requires the path to ``clamscan``, which is the interactive ClamAV scanning command.
-Nextcloud should find it automatically.
+  The Executable option requires the path to ``clamscan``, which is the interactive ClamAV scanning command. cyfrSpaces should find it automatically.

   .. figure:: ../images/antivirus-executable.png